Health in the Central African Republic: Life expectancy

 In 2014 the CIA estimated the average life expectancy in the Central African Republic to be 51.81 years.

+A study found that nearly 6 percent of CAR’s population died within 2022, four times higher than the United Nations estimate.

 Endemic diseases

 Malaria is one of the leading causes of death in the Central African Republic.
+In 2024, UNICEF delivered over 43,200 doses of the R21/Matrix-M malaria vaccine by air funded by Gavi, with further shipment of 163,800 doses to follow.
+The Central African Republic is the first country to receive the R21 malaria vaccine for use in routine childhood immunization.
+In addition, Gavi committed US$3 million to support the Ministry of Health’s request in using data for strengthening routine immunisation, by investing in the District Health Information System (DHIS2) platform.

 According to 2009 estimates, the HIV/AIDS prevalence is about 4.7% of the adult population (ages 15–49).
 This is in general agreement with the 2016 United Nations estimate of approximately 4%.

 Government expenditure on health was US$20 (PPP) per person in 2006, and 10.9% of total government expenditure in 2006.
 There was only around 1 physician for every 20,000 persons in 2009.

 Maternal and child healthcare

 Women's health is poor in the Central African Republic.
 As of 2010, the country had the 4th highest maternal mortality rate in the world.

 The total fertility rate in 2014 was estimated at 4.46 children born/woman.
 Approximately 25% of women had undergone female genital mutilation.
 Many births in the country are guided by traditional birth attendants, who often have little or no formal training.

 In 2010, the maternal mortality rate stood at 850 per 100,000 births.
 This is compared with 1570.4 in 2008 and 1757.1 in 1990.
 Approximately 172 children per 1,000 died before the age of 5, and the neonatal mortality rate as a percentage of children under 5 was 26%.
 In the Central African Republic, the number of midwives per 1,000 live births was 3, and the lifetime risk of death for pregnant women 1 in 27.